plettenberg bay

 Devastating fires

 Because of the timber trade, Thomas Bain was commissioned to build Prince Alfred Pass and a 90 km road between Tsitsikamma and Humansdorp.
-The building was made easier by The Great Fire of 1869 which has gone down in the records as possibly the most devastating and terrifying event of the times.
-However, history was repeated in 2017 In what is now called the “Great Fire”, perfect weather conditions came together creating a huge fire that swept through both Knysna and Plettenberg Bay in June of that year.
+The building was made easier by the Great Fire of 1869, which has gone down in the records as possibly the most devastating and terrifying event of the time.
+However, history was repeated in 2017, in what is now called the “Great Fire”; perfect weather conditions came together, creating a huge fire that swept through both Knysna and Plettenberg Bay in June of that year.

 Joachim Ammema Baron van Plettenberg.

-Van Plettenberg was born in Leeuwarden in the Netherlands.
+Van Plettenberg was born in Leeuwarden, the Netherlands.
 He studied law at Utrecht and joined the service of the Dutch East India Company, which sent him to Batavia in 1764.
-In 1766 he was sent as Independent Fiscalto the Cape and he was promoted to Secunde and then to Governor in 1774.
-There was war with the British in the time he was Governor and reinforcements were sent from France.
-Van Plettenberg took great interest in exploring the colony but there was some discontent about his administration and an inquiry was held in Holland.
+In 1766, he was sent as an Independent Fiscal to the Cape, and he was promoted to Secunde and then to Governor in 1774.
+There was a war with the British during the time he was Governor, and reinforcements were sent from France.
+Van Plettenberg took great interest in exploring the colony, but there was some discontent about his administration, and an inquiry was held in Holland.
 He retired in 1785 and lived the rest of his days in Zwolle.
 He died in 1793.

 WEATHER IN PLETTENBERG BAY TODAY